Screening and Segmenting: A Consumer Surplus Perspective: Introduction

-Before we proceed with describing our results it is convenient to briefly discuss how second- and third-degree price discrimination interact in our model.
-In a recent contribution, \cite{hasi22} showed already that it is impossible to implement the socially efficient surplus and allow the buyers to appropriate the gains from segmentation.
-Hence, there will be an inevitable trade-off between consumer surplus and social surplus.
-The intuition is that in the presence of second-degree price discrimination the monopolist will supply an inefficient quality, unless she can perfectly distinguish between buyers.
-When there is a single indivisible good for sale, this trade-off does not appear because it is suffices for the segmentation to induce the seller to not exclude any buyers, but there is no room for an inefficient quality supply.

-We provide two types of results.
-First we describe the consumer surplus that can be attained by the consumer-optimal segmentation.
-Second, we provide properties of the markets that conform with this consumer-optimal segmentation.
-While our analysis focuses on the consumer-optimal segmentation, the analysis extends in a straightforward manner to situations in which the objective of interest is a linear combination of consumer surplus and profits, hence, the Pareto frontier that can be attained by any segmentation.

-Our first main result characterizes the consumer surplus attained by the consumer-optimal segmentation (Theorem \ref{thm:main}).
-In the adverse selection problem the consumer surplus corresponds to the buyers' information rents, and we can identify the contribution of each value to the consumer surplus by the product of inverse hazard rate and the marginal allocation and then take the sum (integral) over all values.
-We provide a convenient representation of this contribution as a function that depends only on the inverse hazard rate, we refer to this function as the \emph{ local informational rent}.
-Theorem \ref{thm:main} shows that the consumer surplus attained by the consumer-optimal segmentation is computed by twice modifying this formula.
-First, by taking the concavification of the local informational rents.
-Second, the local informational rents are not evaluated at the hazard rate of the aggregate market, but instead a distribution over hazard rates is found by solving a maximization problem over (quasi-)distributions that are majorized by the aggregate market.
-Interestingly, while the original problem consists of a maximization over segmentations, which are distributions over distributions of values, Theorem \ref{thm:main} yields a maximization over a single distribution of values.
-So Theorem \ref{thm:main} provides a much more tractable problem to find the consumer surplus generated by the consumer-optimal segmentation relative to the original problem.
+In Section \ref{sec:ex}, we consider a simple binary value environment, which illustrates the main concepts we will use throughout the paper.
+In the screening problem, the consumer surplus is the information rent.
+The contribution of each value to the consumer surplus is identified by the product of the inverse hazard rate and the allocation.
+We provide a convenient representation of this contribution as a function that depends only on the inverse hazard rate, we refer to this function as the \emph{ local information rent}.
+In the binary value environment, valuable segmentations have the effect of lowering the inverse hazard rate, by \emph{ concentrating} low-value buyers into a single segment, leaving them missing in the remaining segments.
+The maximum consumer surplus corresponds to the highest local information rent achievable with concentration.